Fenerbahçe S.K. supporters: Friendships with other clubs

+In addition; Fenerbahçe, Beşiktaş and Galatasaray were officially brother clubs in the 1910s, due to the fact that their common goal was to defeat non-Turkish teams.
+This, however, is no longer the case.

 Incidents

+Notorious Fenerbahce hooligans in 1987.
+They shot a with gun Beşiktaş youth football player, Mehmet Ozkan, and a Beşiktaş supporter, but both survived.
+Fenerbahce Hooligans attacking those who came to the match attacked the police station where Beşiktaş fans were hiding.

-In 13 December 1993, a Fenerbahçe fan was beaten to death by Beşiktaş fans in a cafe after celebrating the Fenerbahçe victory.
+On 13 December 1993, a Fenerbahçe fan was beaten to death by Beşiktaş fans in a cafe after celebrating the Fenerbahçe victory.

 In the 1995–96 season, Fenerbahçe were the unmatched dominating force in football while Galatasaray were considered a smaller team.
 When Galatasaray reached the cup final against Fenerbahçe, Fenerbahçe were expected to win easily, however Galatasaray beat Fenerbahçe in the first leg by a Dean Saunders penalty.
 Their manager Graeme Souness took a giant Galatasaray flag after the match and planted it in the centre of the pitch and insulted Fenerbahçe and its supporters in order to provoke and anger the Fenerbahçe fans.

-In 1996, after a derby match, 3 Galatasaray supporters were stabbed to death by a Fenerbahçe stand leader, known as Esenlerli Sebo.
+In 1996, after a derby match, 1 Galatasaray supporters were stabbed to death by a Fenerbahçe stand leader, known as Esenlerli Sebo.

-In 2006 Galatasaray supporters opened a racist banner which targeted Mehmet Aurélio, player of Fenerbahçe and the Turkish national team with Brazilian roots.
+In 2006 Galatasaray supporters opened a racist banner which targeted Mehmet Aurélio, player of Fenerbahçe and the Turkey national team with Brazilian roots.
 The Fenerbahçe supporters protested which resulted in them getting attacked by Galatasaray fans.

 In 2012, a Galatasaray supporter named Ugur Fakili was stabbed to death by a Fenerbahçe fan with whom he had an argument before the match.

 On 13 May 2013, a Fenerbahçe fan was stabbed multiple times to death after the Intercontinental Derby.
 After the match, which resulted in a 2–1 victory for Fenerbahçe, the 19 year old Fenerbahçe fan was on his way home after the match when he and his companions were attacked by Galatasaray fans.

-On 27 July 2022, during the UEFA Champions League qualifier game against Dynamo Kiev, there were chants supporting Vladimir Putin by the Fenerbahçe fans.
+On 27 July 2022, during the UEFA Champions League qualifier game against Dynamo Kyiv, there were chants supporting Vladimir Putin by a small number of Fenerbahçe fans.
 The Fenerbahçe's president said that the club will not apologise for the chants.
 The game played during the 2022 Russian invasion of Ukraine.

-Police and community relations

-Fenerbahçe supporters do not have good relations with police forces around the country and especially the General Directorate of Security.
-This is because of their general opposition to the Erdogan government.
+Politics

+Fenerbahçe fans are mostly in Kemalist, secular and social-democratic leaning.
+Many Fenerbahçe fans believe that Recep Tayyip Erdoğan and the conservative Muslim Fethullah Gülen Movement are trying to gain control of the club while ex-president Aziz Yıldırım openly accused certain “elements” of trying “to seize [control of] Turkish football by influencing the state's legislative, executive and judiciary bodies to punish Fenerbahçe's Kemalist stance.”
+As a result, Fenerbahçe supporters do not have good relations with government forces around the country, especially the General Directorate of Security.